Sourdough English Muffins

 Notes

-• Texture Note: These muffins don’t yet have the classic nooks and crannies of store-bought English muffins, likely due to the long refrigeration or dough handling.
+• Texture Note: These muffins don’t have the super-defined nooks and crannies of store-bought English muffins.
 They’re still incredibly delicious and perfect for breakfast sandwiches.
-I’m working on achieving that craggy texture and will update this recipe soon!

 • Tips: